slackpropagation/silent-leak-detector/README.md

 ![Session Duration vs Conversion](outputs/session_duration_vs_conversion.png)

+**Key Insight:** Conversion probability rises sharply in the 10–20 minute window and is nearly zero for sessions under 10 seconds, indicating the critical engagement period.

+**Page Context:**
+This chart is implemented in [pages/Session_Duration_vs_Conversion.py](pages/Session_Duration_vs_Conversion.py).
+It reads `data/cleaned_sessions.csv`, filters session durations to a realistic range, and assigns each to a duration bucket (e.g., <10s, 10s–1m, 1–5m, 5–20m, >20m).
+Conversion rates are plotted as lines on the primary y-axis, while session volumes are displayed as semi-transparent bars on the secondary y-axis.
+Device categories are color-coded, and the layout uses a dark theme (`#2E2E2E`) with footer annotations for data source attribution.

 ### 4. **Source × Device Heatmap**

 This heatmap breaks down conversion performance across two dimensions:

- 	•	Traffic source (e.g., direct, Google Calendar, Outlook, Instagram, paid ads)
+- Traffic source (e.g., direct, Google Calendar, Outlook, Instagram, paid ads)
-	•	Device type (desktop, mobile, tablet)
+- Device type (desktop, mobile, tablet)

 Each cell represents the conversion rate for a specific source-device combo, color-coded from low to high.
 The top 10 most frequent sources are included to focus on the most impactful segments.

 This visualization is designed to help answer questions like:

- 	•	Which sources bring high-quality traffic vs. high-volume but low-converting users?
+- Which sources bring high-quality traffic vs. high-volume but low-converting users?
-	•	Do certain sources work better on desktop vs. mobile?
+- Do certain sources work better on desktop vs. mobile?
-	•	Are there device-specific UX issues that may be suppressing conversion?
+- Are there device-specific UX issues that may be suppressing conversion?

 Sources like Google Calendar and Outlook—which are often overlooked in attribution—show surprisingly strong conversion rates, especially on desktop.
 However, the same sources underperform significantly on mobile and tablet, suggesting possible issues like poor responsiveness, slower load times, or misaligned landing pages on smaller screens.